 - “Betty Radice and the Survival of Classics”, in Women Classical Scholars: Unsealing the Fountain from the Renaissance to Jacqueline de Romilly, ed.
 Rosie Wyles and Edith Hall (OUP, 2016).

-Forthcoming essays and papers include:
+Forthcoming essays include:

 - “Heaney and Hesiod”, in Seamus Heaney's Classics: Bann Valley Muses, ed.
 Stephen Harrison et al. (OUP).